zephchang/emerson/docs/planning.md

 Setup the highlight event listner and the button [done]

-button should be on mouseup not mousedown
+button should be on mouseup not mousedown [done]

-button styling
+button styling[done]

-button right corner
+button right corner [done]

+get button position to work properly7